learn-co-curriculum/phase-1-practice-interacting-with-the-dom/README.md

 Note that there are **no tests** for this lab.
 To confirm if the application is working, you'll have to manually test the application in the browser.

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this practice lab does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

 ### Getting Started

 To begin, comment out the script tag linking to `js/index.min.js` in the html